-You should apply a real caution when wearing jewellery pieces outside the normal style.
+You should apply real caution when wearing jewellery pieces outside the normal style.
 It’s easy to appear flashy when you start including bespoke jewellery in your daily aesthetic.
 However, jewellery can add a helpful bit of colour and uniqueness to an outfit.
 So how does a well-dressed man balance it?
 Well, the most obvious rules are by avoiding ostentatious styles and trying to keep everything metallic small and sleek.

 Other items that have meaning might include a fraternal insignia, a military service pin, or an athletic ring or necklace which can be conversation starters and also meaningful within the situation.
 (You should also know when to wear these pieces.)
-Save your best pieces for the big occasions in life, when you can pull out your watch and cufflinks for that added feel good factor.
+Save your best pieces for the big occasions in life, when you can pull out your watch and cufflinks for that added feel-good factor.

 Obey Your Dress Codes And Surroundings

 In the business world, company dress codes can and will restrict male jewellery.
-This will often be phrased in a politically correct tone such as, “Men should only wear tasteful pieces of jewellery,” you’ll find in practice that this mean conforming to the status quo.
+This will often be phrased in a politically correct tone such as, “Men should only wear tasteful pieces of jewellery,” you’ll find in practice that this means conforming to the status quo.
 Businesses that request “modest” or “appropriate” jewellery, or other words along those lines, prefer things be limited to the traditional “masculine” styles of jewellery.
 This includes tie accents, watches, cuff-links, wedding bands, and lapel pins.
-Over the last decade many companies have expanded this to include bracelets, earrings, and ethnic jewellery as well, but subtly.
+Over the last decade, many companies have expanded this to include bracelets, earrings, and ethnic jewellery as well, but subtly.

 Even still today, piercings other than earrings are still risky even in casual settings.
-If your office or social circles are comfortable with nose or lip piercings, that’s progressive, but it’s still going to seem off putting to some people that you interact with, so try to take this into consideration when you’re completing your accessorised look in the morning.
+If your office or social circles are comfortable with nose or lip piercings, that’s progressive, but it’s still going to seem off-putting to some people that you interact with, so try to take this into consideration when you’re completing your accessorised look in the morning.